 No.01The right gear

 I like to use the Canon 100mm 2.8L, the Canon MP-E 65mm, and sometimes even the Lensbaby Edge 80 (with macro rings).
 I’m able to utilize apertures of f/2.8-f/9 while capturing snowflakes with these lenses.
 The MP-E even has up to 5x magnification which makes the need for extension tubes completely unnecessary.

 No.02Ditch the accessories

+I don’t use a tripod or extension tubes.
+I prefer the freedom to move around to get a better angle.
+This is helpful, especially since snowflakes melt so quickly.
+I just try keep a steady hand and use a little timing on my breathing.
 Since I’m hand holding my macro lenses, I need to be mindful of my settings.
 For the 100mm, I can get away with a shutter speed of 100 since it has image stabilization, but for the mp-e 65mm, I go from ss250 or higher and have to compensate with a higher ISO.

 No.03Grab a blanket

+Thankfully I don’t have to go out in the cold and freeze.
+I just open my window, lay a blanket over the window sill.
 I like to use different kind of textures for the snowflakes to fall on to and to experiment with.
 I also prefer to use a fuzzy fabric, snowflakes seem to last a little longer before they melt.
 This gives me a little time to take more than one photo on each flake I find.